roidsaja/eScanor/README.md

 # eScanor
+## electronic scan ocr

 ## overview
 University final project for the curriculum subject named 'Interfacing 1'.
-Introducing briefly, eScanor is allowing an impaired vision individual to scan and read text from an A4 paper.
+Introducing briefly, eScanor allows an impaired vision individual to scan and read text from an A4 paper.
 It takes a snapshot of the image, converts to a txt file using OCR (Optical Character Recognition) and then speaks that converted text using TTS (Text-To-Speech).
 It is designed to be as simple and minimal with minimum hassle for interaction, just a single push of a button will automatically trigger the procedure of scanning,convert and speak.

 ## limitations